 You can help fulfill these needs.

 Taking care of our environment is everyone’s business.
 Conservation and Stewardship are not spectator sports.
 This country needs an involved and educated citizenry, willing to demonstrate their commitment to conserving and managing our natural resources.
 Individuals–as in National Master Naturalist volunteers–are essential to the conservation and management of a better nation.

 We need more volunteers like you bringing together your diverse set of personal and professional skills in order to creatively tackle our natural resource challenges.
 This cannot be done alone.

 Through outreach, education, interpretation, and recreation you can help lead us to a better understanding of the responsibilities of stewardship, resource management, and conservation.

-In addition, the U.S. Fish and Wildlife Service, USDA Forest Service, and Maryland Department of Natural Resources participated in the creation of the program.
+In addition, the U.S. Fish and Wildlife Service, USDA Forest Service, and Maryland Department of Natural Resources participated in the creation of the National Master Naturalist Pilot Program.
 The sponsors and cooperators have come together in partnership to make this educational volunteer program available to you.